First: Some Links

 The biggest Games on the amateur side were at Cowal, said to be the biggest gathering in Scotland, and Strathallan, one of the very oldest in the country, with more at Bute, Dunblane and others which stretched the ‘highland’ tag a bit at Kirkintilloch, Milngavie and Shotts.

 Then there was the money … We have all heard the stories of athletes banned for winning sixpence at a local meeting when they were children, the true story of George McNeill’s ban from athletics and so on, but there was always money in the sport.
-The poster above was put up on the Facebook page called ‘Memiours of Pro Athletics’.
-From 1858 it is interesting for many reasons but the prizes for Lads under 16 in a range of events at 7 shillings, 5 shillings was a lot of money.
+A poster on the Facebook page called ‘Memiours of Pro Athletics’. had a poster from 1858 which was interesting for many reasons but the prizes for Lads under 16 in a range of events at 7 shillings, 5 shillings was a lot of money.

 Not all meetings were as lucrative and for the top men, the prize money could be multiplied several times by betting.
 The bookies’ stands were in evidence at pretty well every meeting.
 The habit of betting on yourself was and is quite common.
 I quote from an article on Ricky Dunbar by Martin Flanagan in the Sydney Morning Herald in 2017: